pulumi/terraform-provider-azurerm/website/docs/r/key_vault_access_policy.html.markdown

 * `id` - Key Vault Access Policy ID.

--> **NOTE:** This Identifier is unique to Terraform and doesn't map to an existing object within Azure.
+-> **NOTE:** This Identifier is unique to this provider and doesn't map to an existing object within Azure.

 ## Timeouts